elorisraeli/Operation_Systems_Ex4/README.md

 >
 > and now each side can send messages throw the keyboard and press enter to sent to other clients.

+To quit (exit) from the chat program, press CTRL+C